Spiritator/DNN-quantization/README.md

 - stochastic rounding

 ### future work
-- support depthwise Conv2D layer
-- support pointwise Conv2D layer
+- support inject stuck at fault for the bit in arbitary neural network parameter = support fault model to generate coressponding fault output bit of MAC calculation

 ### reference: